gabrielle-lau/Mitigating-Gender-Bias-in-Dialogue-Generation/README.md

 # Mitigating Gender Bias in Dialogue Generation
-This is the source code for my thesis on "Mitigating Gender Bias in Dialogue Generation" submitted for the MPhil in Machine Learning and Machine Intelligence at University of Cambridge.
+This is the source code for the thesis on "Mitigating Gender Bias in Dialogue Generation" submitted for the degree of _MPhil in Machine Learning and Machine Intelligence_ at University of Cambridge.

 The [ParlAI](https://github.com/facebookresearch/ParlAI) Python framework (version 1.2.0) is utilised throughout the thesis.
 The modified ParlAI scripts are included in `src/`, with the modified code blocks indicated with the comment `# Thesis`.
-The other scripts (primarily written using standard Python packages) are incluced in `scripts/`.
+The other scripts are incluced in `scripts/`, which are primarily written using standard Python packages.

 An overview of the project is presented below.